uni-vtuber/Dolphin_NoDrown/README.md

 - **Server-Friendly:** Works on both single-player worlds and multiplayer servers.
 - **No Visible Particles:** The effect is applied silently without any distracting potion particles.

+## ⚠️ Limitations

+- This data pack only prevents suffocation from being underwater.
+To respect vanilla game mechanics, it does **not** prevent dolphins from taking damage when they are beached on land.

 ## ⚙️ How It Works

 This data pack uses a function that runs on every game tick.